-The View of Rakaposhi mountain is so mesmerizing at the sunrise that you can spend hours and hours there.
+The View of Rakaposhi mountain is mesmerizing at the sunrise that you can spend hours and hours there.
 Just make sure that you go there in the very early morning before sunset.

 2. An Ancient Fort

 Incredible Attabad Lake, you have more days to stay then take a short day trip to Attabad Lake, one of the virtually majestic attractions close to Hunza Valley.
-The lake is surrounded by towering steely grey rocks of the Karakoram Range.
-The lake floor displays a shade of bright blue colour.
+The lake is surrounded by towering, steely grey rocks of the Karakoram Range.
+The lake floor displays a shade of bright blue color.
 If you stroll down to the lakeside itself, boats are waiting to take you for a 15-30 minutes trip around the lake.